Smash and Grab (2019 film)

-Smash and Grab is a 2019 American computer-animated science fiction action adventure short film directed and written by Brian Larsen, produced by Pixar Animation Studios, and distributed by Walt Disney Studios Motion Pictures.
+Smash and Grab is a 2019 American animated science fiction action adventure short film directed and written by Brian Larsen, produced by Pixar Animation Studios, and distributed by Walt Disney Studios Motion Pictures.
 It is the second film in Pixar's SparkShorts program, and focuses on two robots who try to escape from their work routine.
 The short premiered at the El Capitan Theatre on January 18, 2019, before being released on YouTube on February 11, 2019.
 The short was also released on Disney+ on November 12, 2019.

 Plot

 Smash and Grab, two laborer robots who live on a futuristic Mars-like planet, work in a giant train fueled by glowing rocks.
 Smash breaks the rocks apart, and tosses them to Grab, who feeds them into the train's engine.
 They attempt to amuse themselves by turning their work into a game, but are hindered from moving freely about the room or seeing out the window by their power cables.
 The cords are so short that the robots cannot touch each other, even to high five, much to Smash's frustration.

 One day, Smash builds itself a stack of rocks so it can partially see out the window.
 It learns there is a world outside the train, and that all the free robots move about unhindered thanks to spherical batteries, which can attach to the same port the power cables do.
 Seeing that some of these batteries have been loaded onto the train, Smash cuts its power cable and uses what little power it has left to steal two batteries, attaching one to itself and the other to Grab so they can flee together.

 Security robots pursue Smash and Grab and attempt to kill them before they reach freedom.
 Trapped atop the train, Smash catches and throws security robots to Grab when they come through the door.
 Grab flings them against obstacles the train passes, noticing their batteries explode if damaged.
 One security robot manages to shoot Grab's arm off.
 Grab deactivates, and Smash attempts to revive its friend, but is confronted by eight security robots.
-Smash deliberately damages its battery and throws it at the security robots.
+Smash deliberately damages its own battery and throws it at the security robots.
 The battery explodes, causing a chain reaction which kills the security robots and derails the train.

 In the crater left by the explosion, Grab reactivates, finds a powered down but intact Smash, and connects its battery to Smash via a cable so both of them can share its power.
 The two high five for the first time, and set out to explore the outside world together.